johnridesabike/bikewalklife/posts/2021/01/looking-back-at-my-2020-coffeeneuring.md

 - '2020'
 - photography
 - originals
+excerpt: >
+  The 2020 Coffeeneuring Challenge was subtitled “One Good Thing” in recognition that it could be at least one silver lining in a wild year.
+This annual challenge has always been fun for me, and thankfully the 2020 version was no different.

 ---
 [The 2020 Coffeeneuring Challenge](https://chasingmailboxes.com/2020/09/27/coffeeneuring-challenge-2020-one-good-thing/) was subtitled “One Good Thing” in recognition that it could be at least _one_ silver lining in a wild year.
 This annual challenge has always been fun for me, and thankfully the 2020 version was no different.